cseoighe/StopEvol/README.md

 a stop codon (i.e. sequences for which the stop codon is not positionally homologous with the last position in the alignment) are excluded.

+The R script [sim_gyempirical.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_gyempirical.rscript) requires as input, a paramter file and a phylogenetic tree file expaining the relatedness of the alignment.
+The parameter file is a textfile containing the following 4 values on a single line: gene_name kappa omega alignment_length_in_codons.
+The treefile should contain branch lengths and taxa.
+Using these inputs coding sequences are simulated from the stop-extended codon model, based on GY94 X HKY85 X empirical triplet frequencies obtained from the corresponding intron sequences.

+The R script [sim_mgf1x4.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_mgf1x4.rscript) requires as input, a paramter file and a phylogenetic tree file expaining the relatedness of the alignment.
+The parameter file is a textfile containing the following 8 values on a single line: gene_name kappa omega pi_A pi_C pi_G pi_T alignment_length_in_codons.
+The treefile should contain branch lengths and taxa.
+Using these inputs coding sequences are simulated from the stop-extended codon model, based on MG94 X HKY85 X F1x4.
 ***

 ### Prerequisites